OneSignal + Mixpanel integration overview

 2. API Key

-USER ID PROPERTY
+USER ID mapping

 Verify the User ID Property you selected is available in your Mixpanel user profile properties.